 There may be a problem with their teeth that can be detected by the doctor.

-With an average cost of metal braces being around $5,000- $7,500, many parents may feel they can’t afford the treatment.
+With the average cost of metal braces being around $5,000- $7,500, many parents may feel they can’t afford the treatment.

-However, some orthodontist offices offer payment plans, making it worthwhile to check into what options are available.
+However, some orthodontist offices offer payment plans, making it worthwhile to check what options are available.

-There are various types of braces available, so discuss them with the orthodontist to determine the best one for your child and invest in their future smile.
+There are various braces available, so discuss them with the orthodontist to determine the best one for your child and invest in their future smile.

 If your child’s teeth aren’t sufficiently clean before getting braces, your orthodontist will have to clean them with a polishing paste so that the braces can properly be cemented to your teeth.